Cloud-Architekt/cloud-architekt.github.io/_posts/2023-08-18-entra-workload-id-lifecycle-management-monitoring.md

 ---
 title: "Microsoft Entra Workload ID - Lifecycle Management and Operational Monitoring"
 excerpt: "Workload identities should be covered by lifecycle management and processes to avoid identity risks such as over-privileged permissions but also inactive (stale) accounts.
-Regular review of the provisioned identities and permissions should be part of identity operations.
-In this article, we will go through the different lifecycle phases and other aspects to manage non-human identities in your Microsoft Entra environment."
+Regular review of the provisioned non-human identities and permissions should be part of identity operations.
+In this article, we will go through the different lifecycle phases and other aspects to workload identities in your Microsoft Entra environment."
 header:
-  overlay_image: /assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifcycle.png
+  overlay_image: /assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle.png
   overlay_filter: rgba(102, 102, 153, 0.85)
-  teaser: /assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifcycle.png
+  teaser: /assets/images/2023-08-18-entra-workload-id-lifecycle-management-monitoring/workloadid-lifecycle.png

 search: true
 toc: true
 toc_sticky: true